flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - ...agenda items here...
 - Nextcloud access for other [[working groups]] (flancian)
   - Possible default policy: we batch create accounts for all WG members proactively and DM them their passwords? ideally over Matrix
+- Akshay's work on Ansible for rhizome
 - Experiments with coopcloud.tech (davidvasandani, 3wc, protean)
+    - abra is the coopcloud cli
+    -
 - Mediawiki experiments (edsu)
   - Maybe use coopcloud?
   - Identity management with keycloak?